 Prevention is key for saving expensive healthy palm trees that are susceptible to lethal bronzing.

-Currently, some developers in Palm Beach County are beginning to ask for susceptible palm species to be tested prior to installation.1 People are putting in expensive palms and you need to take care of them.
+Currently, some developers in Palm Beach County are beginning to ask for susceptible palm species to be tested prior to installation.1 People are putting in expensive palms, and they need to be taken care of.
 Preventive care for lethal bronzing is now standard health care.

 - Wild date